VLucet/git-and-github-with-r-workshop/README.md

-# Git and github with R Workshop - November 2019 👩‍💻 👨‍💻
+# Git and github with R Workshop 👩‍💻 👨‍💻

 This workshop makes use of different sources of online learning materials.